 Tasmanian Animal Hospitals understands and values its place in the community we live in as well as the wider pet owning and veterinary communities.

-We are involved in multiple levels through each of these communities with our support of Local Sporting teams, Donations, Dogs Day Out, School Hospital Tours, Wildlife and Stray Animal care, Cats Home Desexing discounts, Microchiping days and Voluntary work on Professional Veterinary Organisations.
+We are involved in multiple levels through each of these communities with our support of Brightside Animal Sanctuary, Dogs Day Out, School Hospital Tours, Wildlife and Stray Animal care, Cats Home, voluntary work with Professional Veterinary Organisations and more.